Art and Mental Health: Healing Through Creativity

 • Jon Almeda: Jon creates miniature ceramic vases, gourds, and bowls, showcasing incredible attention to detail in each tiny clay creation.

-Weaving, a craft deeply ingrained in cultural histories worldwide, is witnessing a resurgence.
+Weaving is another focal point of the traditional crafts revival.
+It is deeply ingrained in cultural histories worldwide.
 Modern weavers are reimagining traditional patterns and materials, experimenting with textures and colours to create visually stunning and meaningful pieces.
-Artists are at the forefront of this movement, bridging the gap between heritage and innovation in contemporary weaving.

-In an age where digital communication prevails, calligraphy stands out as a testament to the beauty of handwritten expression.
+In an age of digital communication, calligraphy stands out as a testament to the beauty of handwritten expression.
 Contemporary calligraphers are reinventing scripts and styles, merging the elegance of traditional calligraphy with modern themes.
 Artists showcase this fusion by crafting calligraphy artworks that bridge the past and present, resonating with today’s audience.

 Beyond aesthetics, the revival of traditional crafts serves as a means of cultural preservation.
 Artists and craftspeople are becoming custodians of heritage, ensuring that age-old techniques are not lost but evolve to reflect the spirit of our times.